dchambers/dchambers.github.io/_posts/articles/2015-11-07-databases-are-dead.md

 ## The Architecture

-This is how I think a Redux nodb application is structured:
+This is how I think a simple Redux nodb application is structured:

+<script src="https://www.gliffy.com/diagramEmbed.js" type="text/javascript"></script><script type="text/javascript">gliffy_did="9394679";embedGliffy();</script>

+and this is what I think it looks like when fail-over, redundancy and scalability are added in:

 <script src="https://www.gliffy.com/diagramEmbed.js" type="text/javascript"></script><script type="text/javascript">gliffy_did="9392265";embedGliffy();</script>